🛠️ Live Workshop: Proven templates from AWS, Qlik and Supabase to unlock the $900B cloud marketplace opportunity → Register now

 These umpteen choices allow organizations to explore and evaluate the marketplace apps that can solve real business challenges.

-The ease of discovering software is succinctly proven in the ‘The Total Economic Impact™ of using AWS Marketplace, a commissioned study by Forrester’ study.
-It states that the time spent searching for and selecting vendors was reduced by 66% when done via the AWS marketplace.
+The Total Economic Impact of using AWS Marketplace, a commissioned study by Forrester, found that procurement via the AWS Marketplace reduces time spent searching for and selecting vendors by 66%.

-3. Easy procurement & billing
+3. Easy procurement and billing

-Benefits of cloud marketplaces for sellers
+5 benefits of cloud marketplaces for sellers

-1. Global reach & market penetration
+1. Global reach and market penetration

-Cloud marketplaces have a more extensive and global base of potential customers across all segments.
-Listing your product and services there helps you reach a wider international audience.
 For a business in a newer geography or market segment, being associated with brands such as Google, Microsoft, and Amazon can help increase brand awareness and build a positive reputation.

 2. A new GTM channel